StrangerDeer/cpp-space-invader/README.md

   - [X] Place shield sprite over spaceship's when active
 - [X] Restrict spaceship movement so collision with an alien is no longer possible
 - [X] Time slowing pickup that slows objects down around the spaceship
+- [X] New sprites for asteroids, crystal asteroids and aliens getting destroyed

 ### Planned Features:
 - [ ] Installer
 - [ ] Make the game platform independent
 - [ ] Menu
-- [ ] New sprites for asteroids, crystal asteroids, aliens and the spaceship getting destroyed

 <p align="right">(<a href="#readme-top">back to top</a>)</p>